This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 When and how often to check your blood sugar level:

 Ask your healthcare provider when and how often you should check your blood sugar levels.
-You may need to check your blood sugar 3 times a day or more.
 If you check your blood sugar level before a meal , it should be between 80 and 130 mg/dL.
-If you check your blood sugar level 1 to 2 hours after a meal , it should be less than 180 mg/dL.
+If you check your blood sugar level 2 hours after a meal , it should be less than 180 mg/dL.
 Ask your healthcare provider if these are good goals for you.
-Blood sugar levels need to be checked more often when you are sick, or if you change your daily routine.
+Blood sugar levels need to be checked more often when you are sick, there is a change to your medicine, or if you change your daily routine.
 Test your blood sugar level if you feel like it may be too high (hyperglycemia) or too low (hypoglycemia).

 Keep a record of your blood sugar levels: